Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/Week_19/12_Week_19_exercises_hints_and_tips_Reading•_._Duration_10_minutes_10_min.md

 [Original lesson](https://www.coursera.org/learn/uol-fundamentals-of-computer-science/supplement/2ilAc/week-19-exercises-hints-and-tips)

-Here is a summary of the text in 8 sentences, preserving key information and technical details:

-The Big O notation is used to analyze the time complexity of algorithms.
-The functions f(n) = O(n) and g(n) = O(n^2) are given as examples.
-To determine the time complexity, witnesses need to be found to prove the answer.
-The function f(n) = O(logn) is also analyzed, where each iteration doubles i.
-The function f(n) = O(n) has a constant factor of 1, while g(n) = O(nlogn) has a multiplicative factor.
-Additionally, h(n) = O(n^0.5) is analyzed, which requires tracing the algorithm to find the answer.
-The lesson covers topics such as insertion sort, asymptomatic analysis, and time analysis using Big O notation.

-Key points:

-* Big O notation is used to analyze algorithm time complexity
-* f(n) = O(n), g(n) = O(n^2)
-* f(n) = O(logn), with each iteration doubling i
-* g(n) = O(nlogn), with a multiplicative factor
-* h(n) = O(n^0.5)
+Here are the key concepts and findings summarized in 8 sentences:

+The Big O notation is used to analyze the time complexity of algorithms, which describes the relationship between the input size (n) and the number of operations performed.
+The formula for calculating Big O is f(n) = O(g(n)) if f(n) ≤ c*g(n) for some constant c and all n ≥ n0.
+In this lesson, we are introduced to three functions: f(n) = O(n), g(n) = O(n^2), and h(n) = O(n^0.5).
+We can see that f(n) = O(n) is equal to O(logn) since each time i is doubled, reducing the number of operations by half.
+The function g(n) = O(nlogn) has a higher growth rate than g(n) = O(n), as n multiplied by logn grows faster than just n.
+In contrast, h(n) = O(n^0.5) has a lower growth rate than f(n) = O(n).
+To analyze the time complexity of an algorithm using Big O notation, we need to trace the algorithm and find the witness that proves our answer.

-Note: The text does not provide specific algorithm implementations or data, but rather focuses on the theoretical analysis of time complexity using Big O notation.
+Note: The text provided does not contain any links or technical details about algorithms or data structures, but rather provides hints and tips for analyzing their time complexity using Big O notation.